The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Multi-Dimensional Analysis of Digital Identity (RQ2)

 \subsection{Technical Dimension}

-From a technical point-of-view, user-centric approaches rely upon cryptographic mechanisms, distributed ledgers and standardised protocols.
-The specific design choices determine the level of decentralisation and interoperability of an architecture.
-The technical components in such approaches often include:
+From a technical point-of-view, user-centric approaches rely upon cryptographic mechanisms, standardised protocols and (sometimes) distributed ledgers.
+In essence, the specific design choices determine the degree of decentralisation.
+However, once the system boundaries are expanded to include the co-ordination components required for interoperability, governance and trust establishment, the decentralisation paradox emerges within the architecture.
+In this sense, decentralised presentation mechanisms depend on a series of recentralised technical dependencies that render such approaches trustworthy and operational in practice.
+The technical artefacts often involve:

-\begin{itemize} \item Identity Data and Credential Structures: W3C Decentralised Identifiers (DIDs) \cite{W3C-DID-2022} are independent of centralised registries and can be anchored on blockchains, distributed ledgers or peer-to-peer networks.
-In addition, W3C Verifiable Credentials (VCs) \cite{W3C-VC-2025} and IETF Selective Disclosure JSON Web Token (SD-JWT) VCs \cite{IETF-SD-JWT-VC} describe credentials that contain identity data in a privacy-preserving manner.
-For specific use-cases, there are additional specifications such ISO/IEC 18013-5 and 18013-7 for mDLs \cite{ISO-18013-5-2021} \cite{ISO-18013-7-2025} and ICAO Doc 9303 for Digital Travel Credentials (DTCs) \cite{ICAO-DTC-GuidingCorePrinciples-2023} \cite{ICAO-DTC-PC-Protocols-2022}.
+\begin{itemize} \item Identity Data and Credential Structures: Decentralised Identifiers (DIDs) \citep{W3C-DID-2022} are independent of centralised registries and can be anchored on blockchains, distributed ledgers or peer-to-peer networks.
+In addition, Verifiable Credentials (VCs) \citep{W3C-VC-2025} and Selective Disclosure JSON Web Token (SD-JWT) VCs \citep{IETF-SD-JWT-VC} describe credentials that contain identity data in a privacy-preserving manner.
+For particular use-cases, there are even specifications such as mDLs \citep{ISO-18013-5-2021, ISO-18013-7-2025} and Digital Travel Credentials (DTCs) \citep{ICAO-DTC-PC-Protocols-2022, ICAO-DTC-GuidingCorePrinciples-2023}.

-\item Credential Exchange and Trust Protocols: There are multiple examples such as Decentralised Identifier Communication (DIDComm) \cite{DIF-DIDComm}, OpenID for Verifiable Credential Issuance (OID4VCI) \cite{OpenID4VCI-2025}, OpenID for Verifiable Presentation (OID4VP) \cite{OpenID4VP-2025} and Self-Issued OpenID Provider (SIOPv2) \cite{OIDC-SIOPv2-2023} that support the issuance, presentation and verification of credentials across architectures.
+\item Credential Exchange and Trust Mechanisms: There are multiple examples such as Decentralised Identifier Communication (DIDComm) \citep{DIF-DIDComm}, OpenID for Verifiable Credential Issuance (OID4VCI) \citep{OpenID4VCI-2025}, OpenID for Verifiable Presentation (OID4VP) \citep{OpenID4VP-2025} and Self-Issued OpenID Provider (SIOPv2) \citep{OIDC-SIOPv2-2023} that support the issuance, presentation and verification of credentials across architectures.
+These standardised protocols are often combined with trust registries (including PKI-based components) that define trusted issuers, verifiers and acceptable credential categories, thereby enabling the establishment of trust across organisational and jurisdictional boundaries.